CazYokoyama/Open-Glider-Network-Groundstation/README.md

 ## If you find a bug...
 * create an issue or send me an email.
 * describe your problem in a few sentences
-* I will try to deal with all issues, maybe it will take a little longer sometimes, just be patient
+* I will try to deal with **all issues**, maybe it will take a little longer sometimes, just be patient

 ## Installation